nicolaDeCristofaro/nBody_simulation_MPI_C/README.md

 ![](./benchmarking_screenshots/efficiency.png)

-We noticed how, surprisingly, both the ** speedup ** and the ** efficiency ** have always been very close to the ideal, this is because they are calculated according to how many operations we can perform in parallel and in our case we had excellent results since, except for a few more instructions executed by the MASTER processor, all the program instructions were executed in parallel.
+We noticed how, surprisingly, both the <b> speedup </b> and the <b> efficiency </b> have always been very close to the ideal, this is because they are calculated according to how many operations we can perform in parallel and in our case we had excellent results since, except for a few more instructions executed by the MASTER processor, all the program instructions were executed in parallel.

 Furthermore, the communication between the processors is carried out entirely using the collective communication functions of the MPI library and this is another factor that improves the performance as it makes sure that any node with the information received participates in sending the information to other nodes.